LaGrangeMtl/Animator/README.md

    - `px`
    - `vh` and `vw`
    - `%`
+   - `%p` relative to the parent element height (only used in children)

 You can also apply props to children elements, please note that the `ELEM_*` constants still refer to the parent's position.